reinikai/markdown-templates/3 Resources/_templates/Component.md

 ## Deployment

-- *Where is the component deployed?*
+- *Where/how is the component deployed?*

 ## People